ISISComputingGroup/ibex_developers_manual/BlockServer.md

 * Start and stop IOCs via ProcServ

-See [BlockServer Structure](Block-Server-Structure) and [BlockServer Configuration Rules](Block-Server-Configuration-Rules) for further information.
+See [BlockServer Structure](Block-Server-Structure) and [BlockServerConfiguration Rules](Block-Server-Configuration-Rules) for further information.

 ------------
 What it does